-Now the ability to take in-person tests is being challenged by COVID-19.
-Some schools are shifting to being test-optional, which means a student can decide whether or not they want to take a test and submit their scores.
+When COVID-19 hit, the ability to take in-person tests caused a shift at many schools to a test-optional policy (a student can decide whether or not they want to take an SAT or ACT test and submit their scores).

-Nevertheless, both tests are still an important part of the college application process for most high school students’ journey to college, so it’s helpful to understand what constitutes a good score.
+Today, both tests are still an important part of the college application process for most high school students, so it’s helpful to understand what constitutes a good test score.

 Understanding the ACT Score Report

-The higher the scores (for each of the four main areas as well as the composite) you or your child receives, the better the performance.
+The higher the scores (for each of the four main areas as well as the composite ACT score) your student receives, the better the performance.
 A 36 is a perfect score.

 You can also evaluate your child’s percentile score.
 With ACT scoring, percentiles distinguish performance levels among composite scores by comparing the score to those of other ACT test-takers.
-So for example, if a student scored at the 60th percentile, it means they outperformed 60% of other test-takers.
-The higher the percentile, the better.
+For example, if a student scored at the 75th percentile, it means they outperformed 75 percent of students who took the test.
+The higher the ACT percentile, the better.

-This list may help your child see where their score compares to other test takers:
+This list may help your child see where their composite score compares to other test takers:

-Once they’ve seen what various scores mean in relation to other test takers, they should ask what a score means to them personally.
-This is relative because it depends on the admissions criteria of the schools to which they are interested in applying.
+Once they’ve seen what various scores mean in relation to other test-takers’, they should ask what a score means to them personally.
+This is relative, because it depends on the admissions criteria of the schools they’re interested in applying to.

-To determine whether or not their score is good enough, they need to refer to the ACT score range or average score for each school on their wishlist.
+To determine whether or not their score is good enough, they need to refer to the ACT score range or average for each school on their wishlist.
 Colleges usually state standardized testing requirements on their admissions websites.
 You can also use the College Insights tool to get more details on each school’s admissions policies.

-Additionally, look at the average score of incoming freshmen.
-For example, if your child scored a 29, it would be deemed to be low at a selective school like Yale where the average is 34, yet would be considered a strong score at a school like Penn State where the average score is 28.
+Additionally, look at the average ACT score of incoming freshmen.
+For example, if your child scored a 29, it would be deemed low at a selective school like Yale, where the average is 34.
+But it would be considered a good ACT score at a school like Penn State, where the average score is 28.